 Tight competition and subsequent tighter profit margins equals no allowance for costly mistakes; as such billing rates must be "right on the money."

-Burden rate is defined as the total indirect contract costs, calculated as a percentage of the construction company's direct labor.
-In other words, for every dollar of direct labor allocated to a contract, burden is applied as a percentage of the direct labor.
-But before a contactor can accurately calculate burden rate, all contract costs assumed by the company must be fully accounted for and factored into the final burden rate equation.
+Labor burden rate is defined as the total indirect contract costs, calculated as a percentage of the construction company's direct labor.
+In other words, for every dollar of direct labor allocated to a contract, labor burden is applied as a percentage of the direct labor.
+But before a contactor can accurately calculate labor burden rate, all contract costs assumed by the company must be fully accounted for and factored into the final labor burden rate equation.

 Contract costs are broken into two classifications-direct and indirect.
 Direct, or prime contract costs, are all known expenditures directly associated with the project.
 Examples of prime costs include subcontractors, direct labor, materials and supplies, equipment rentals, bonds and permits.
 These costs are obvious inclusions for estimators preparing bids for a potential contract.
 What may not be as obvious are the indirect contract costs.

-Indirect contract costs that should be part of the final burden rate calculation include:
+Indirect contract costs that should be part of the final labor burden rate calculation include:

 - Workers' compensation